AriFordsham/GHCWiki/injective-type-families.md

 > Knowing the RHS and either `a` or `b` allows to uniquely determine the remaining two parameters, but knowing the RHS and `c` gives us no information about `a` or `b`.

-Note that examples above are shown for open type families but the implementation will work for both open and closed type families.
+Note that examples above are shown for open type families but the implementation will work for both open and closed type families as well as associated types.

 ## Proposed syntax